forestryio/forestry.io/hugo/content/docs/changelog/2019-06-28-changelog.md

 draft: true

 ---
+## Features

+* **Custom Preview Environments:** Preview times getting you down?
+You can now pick from 4 preconfigured preview environments, or even _bring your own._ Some users have already seen preview server startup times go form 10 minutes to 10 seconds.

 ## Enhancements

+* **Preview Server Logs:** Having a hard time reading the preview logs?
+Look again!
+We split out the preview logs into separate steps to help make reading and understanding them easier than ever!
+* **Preview Button Status:** Tired of clicking on the Preview button only to realize the server is still booting?
+So were we.
+Now the preview button clearly shows the current state of the preview server.
+* **Preview Settings:** Horrifying confused by our settings form?
+You're not alone!
+We've reorganized our settings to make your life better.
+It's not perfect, but my dignity has been restored a little :)
 * **Front Matter Fields:** Improved the design of the UI that is shown when a front matter field fails to render.
 * **Welcome to your CMS:** Changed the text on the welcome page.
 It used to say "your _new_ content manager" and that was weird.

+## Bug Fixes

+* **Preview Button:** Fixed issue where the preview button would occasionally become permanently disabled after uploading media.